Das Dogma der Partizipation

 Participative Development refers to a model of collaboration which claims universal application within development cooperation.
 But if one studies – as done in this book – everyday encounters of developers and the people to be developed, then participative development becomes visible as a specific mode of understanding the unknown which cannot be transferred into different cultural contexts without further ado.
 Furthermore it becomes apparent that participative development is making contradictory demands on the appropriate dealing with the ones to be developed, because the difference between the developers and those is supposed to be acknowledged and simultaneously negotiated.

-The book is based on an anthropological fieldwork in the city of Zinder (republic of Niger): In interchange with the inhabitants of Zinder the participative ideal of understanding is a premise of many development aid workers for ethical acting; though its paradox demands have a share in the fact that development aid workers’ experience such contacts as a dilemma situation they can only elude by avoiding contacts.
+The book is based on an anthropological fieldwork in the city of Zinder (Republic of the Niger): In interchange with the inhabitants of Zinder the participative ideal of understanding is a premise of many development aid workers for ethical acting; though its paradox demands have a share in the fact that development aid workers’ experience such contacts as a dilemma situation they can only elude by avoiding contacts.
 So it seems like just the participative ethics of understanding the unknown inhibits a real cooperation.

 About the author: